Best Online Master’s Degrees in: Organizational Development

 Edgewood University wins the award for best online master’s degree in organizational development for financial support because aside from keeping tuition costs competitive with other institutions, the university has a financial aid staff that is dedicated to helping students find ways of paying for college.
 Financial aid is available through Federal Stafford Loans, tuition reimbursement, military benefits, grants, and scholarships.
 In addition, Edgewood allows students to pay their tuition using an installment plan so that student can spread out their payments over five months rather than paying in one lump sum, according to the program website.
-Edgewood has a reputation for providing generous financial aid; in the 2010-2011 school year, 100% of full-time beginning undergraduate students received some kind of financial aid, and 94% received institutional grants or scholarships, according to College Navigator.
+Edgewood has a reputation for providing generous financial aid; 100% of full-time beginning undergraduate students received some kind of financial aid, and 94% received institutional grants or scholarships, according to College Navigator.

 The award for best online master’s degree in organizational development for technology support goes to University of Denver, which offers 24/7 technical assistance to its online students, according to the university website.
 Therefore, you won’t be left in the lurch if you need to get some work done late at night and run into a technical issue.
 In addition, University of Denver provides a free mobile app designed exclusively for University College that is available on iPhone, iPad, and Android devices, according to the program brochure.